 Clinical Observation Form- complete this form during observation hours.
 Note that observation hours are not required: however, 10 hours are recommended and will count toward extra points toward acceptance.
 This form is due on or before March 15.

-Admission to the radiography program is a competitive process and is based on the following:
+Admission to the Imaging Sciences (Radiography) program is a competitive process and is based on the following:

 40 points: Science GPA at the end of the spring semester